J-Champagne/Logic-Circuit-Maker/README.md

 -Various software design patterns (Factory, Command, Composite, Singleton, Strategy, Observer) were implemented in the creation of this application.

--Agile practices were also used throughout development, meetings with the customer (teacher) were held every week in order to validate our progress.
+-Agile practices were used throughout development, meetings with the product owner (teacher) were held every week in order to validate our progress.

+-Maven was used to automate our builds.

 -Java 18 and the latest version of Junit 4.12 are required to run this software.